ROCm/rocBLAS/.github/CONTRIBUTING.md

     *Device memory allocation, and temporarily switching pointer mode, might be difficult to enclose in an `if` statement with the RAII design, so the code might have to use recursion to call the non-fully-functional version of itself after setting these things up.
 That's why method A above is preferred, but for some huge functions like GEMM, method B might be more practical to implement, since it disrupts existing code less.

-3. The pointer mode should be temporarily switched to host mode during kernels which pass constants to other kernels, so that host-side constants of `-1.0`, `0.0` and `1.0` can be passed to kernels like `GEMM`.
+3. The pointer mode should be temporarily switched to host mode during kernels which pass constants to other kernels, so that host-side constants of `-1.0`, `0.0` and `1.0` can be passed to kernels like `GEMM`, without causing synchronizing host<->device memory copies.
 For example:
     ```c++
     // Temporarily switch to host pointer mode, saving current pointer mode, restored on return
     auto saved_pointer_mode = handle->push_pointer_mode(rocblas_pointer_mode_host);